 A terrarium is a clear form of gardening container, most often used indoors for growing and displaying plants.
 Terrariums may be open to the air or closed, with a flap or door allowing access to the plants inside.

-arrangements as these plants enjoy life on the drier side and benefit from the added airflow.
+Open terrariums have a section uncovered for airflow.
+This kind of terrarium is particularly good for Cacti and Succulent arrangements as these plants enjoy life on the drier side and benefit from the added airflow.

+Closed terrariums are great for plants that enjoy a more moist environment like tropical aroids, Fittonia, or Jewel Orchids.
 The closed nature of the container aids high humidity, and this can be accentuated with regular misting.
 In a closed terrarium, the water vapour cannot immediately dissipate to the other side of your living room, meaning there is much more benefit to spraying your plants.

 What kind of plants can you grow in a terrarium?

-are the classic choices for open container terrarium growing, with moisture-loving plants better suited to closed container terrariums.
+Succulents, Cacti and Air Plants are the classic choices for open container terrarium growing, with moisture-loving plants better suited to closed container terrariums.
 Consider the light you have available first and grow what makes you happy!

 Most Succulent and Cactus plants enjoy hours of intense sunlight in the wild.
 This can be hard to replicate in the home, but depending on what you grow, this doesn't have to be a problem!
 Some Cacti and Succulents can cope with less direct sun and even thrive indoors with just a few hours of sunlight, or if you really want to pamper your plants, consider supplemental lighting to give them that brightness boost!